Start here to create your account. Then you can enter the Photo Competition, sign up for workshops and vote on photos.

 Sibley Mill Learning Weekend

-On Saturday, June 27, from 10 am to 12 noon, LEARN during a workshop on low light and abstract photography presented by Ed Belinski and Ed McCranie.
+On Friday, June 26, from 7 to 9 pm, LEARN during a workshop on low light and abstract photography presented by Ed Belinski and Ed McCranie.
 Coverage will include how to work with low light (metering and exposure), composing of interior architectural photographs, abstract photography of building details and light and shadows, and the use of HDR in these situations.
 This workshop will be presented at the Cotton Room at Enterprise Mill, 1450 Greene Street, Augusta, Georgia.

 On Sunday, June 28, from 3 to 5 pm, SHOW at the photography critique.
 Bring your best shots from the Explore Sibley Mill session for positive feedback from our panel of Augusta Photo Festival faculty and fellow photographers.
 The critique will be held at the Augusta Canal Discovery Center Theater, 1450 Greene Street, Augusta, Georgia.

 Cost: $50 (includes all events for the weekend, no partial registrations)

 Visit the Workshops page to see how to register for this exciting event.
 Deadline is Friday, June 26.

 Recent efforts to revitalize Augusta's Laney-Walker and Bethlehem neighborhoods have been described as "a transformation few people ever imagined."
 Yet, as the changes unfold and reshape these urban landscapes, there is a need to create a photographic record of the of the area as it exists today.
 In the fall of 2013 the Augusta Photography Festival, Inc. conducted a workshop and photowalk focused on these neighborhoods.
 Photographers visited the Penny Savings Bank, the S.S.
 Johnson House, St. Benedict's convent and the new Pine Street development.